|Hatfield Workhouse which later became a military headquarters

 Details of the closure were featured in the November 1983 issue of the Chancellor’s Community Newsletter, reproduced here with permission of the publisher.

 Below the article is a list of all the men, women and children from North Mymms who died in the Hatfield Workhouse.
 It has been researched and compiled by Mike Allen, one of those responsible for the North Mymms History Project.
+Click on the images below for larger versions.

 Comments and information welcome